 The new cables will be installed within the old Meadowbank Railway Bridge, a popular pedestrian/cyclist bridge.
 The planned method will not cause any permanent changes to the bridge.
 After community engagement on bridge usage and further project planning, the bridge can now remain open during construction.

-To get a better idea of potential community impacts from a possible closure of Meadowbank Railway Bridge, Ausgrid is conducting targeted consultation which included a survey to find out more about how the bridge is used.
+To get a better idea of potential community impacts from a possible closure of Meadowbank Railway Bridge, Ausgrid conducted targeted consultation which included a survey to find out more about how the bridge is used.
 The survey was available online and via mail if requested.
 Newsletters, advertisements, signs on the bridge, project web page and Facebook were used to alert people to the survey.

 Almost 600 people completed the survey which ran between 8 - 28 September 2015 and then, as requested, was extended for one week.

 The survey provided Ausgrid with valuable information about when the bridge is used, who uses it and how often, as well as feedback on key community concerns.
 Data from a permanent Roads Maritime Services (RMS) bicycle count was also used as part of this survey.

-Ausgrid is using this information as the basis for further planning, including potential mitigation measures.
+Ausgrid has used this information as the basis for further planning, including potential mitigation measures.

 A summary of the key findings and details on how Ausgrid planned to use this information can be seen below.
 The report can be viewed via a link at right.

 How the bridge is used

 According to the survey responses, the most popular trip across the bridge is to cycle to work in the morning during the week.
 The bridge is also popular on the weekend with recreational cyclists.

 - just over two thirds of respondents (67.4%) usually ride across the bridge and under one third (30.2%) usually cross the bridge on foot